spamegg1/reviews/README.md

 https://www.coursera.org/learn/programming-languages-part-b
 https://www.coursera.org/learn/programming-languages-part-c

 I loved these courses!
 These were right around the time of my grandmother passing away, so they really helped me pick up my spirits afterwards.
-Dan Grossman (Mr. PhD in programming languages LOL) is an awesome instructor!
+Dan Grossman (Mr. PhD in programming languages jumping up and down waving his arms LOL) is an awesome instructor!
+He is rated as a Top Instructor on Coursera (4.9/5.0).
 Congrats to him and his wife on their baby boy.
+Grossman explains very well why he chose ML, Racket and Ruby (and not Haskell or Java), why there are 3 courses, and why there is a strong bias towards functional languages (in Week 4 of first course), which was an awesome surprise for me; because I love them due to my math background but I thought that the world considered FP to be some useless academic thing.

 The installation is a bit tricky.
 For the first course which uses the ML language, you have to install Emacs and an ML-plugin for it.
-If you've never used Emacs before and you are a typical Windows/Mac user, you're gonna take
+I had a lot of trouble at this stage due to Emacs' weird plugin and internet connection system.
+If you've never used Emacs before and you are a typical Windows/Mac user, you're gonna take some time getting used to all the weird keyboard shortcuts.
+You can't even Ctrl+C like usual.

 The classes are very much in a college-class format.
 You get lengthy lecture notes and assignments on PDF files.
 You gotta read a lot.
 I normally dislike that, but thankfully these notes were actually excellent.
 There are some severe restrictions though.
 You can submit your code, or your multiple choice "midterm exam" only once per 24 hours.
 I understand Grossman's reasoning: he wants you to really be thorough, and resist the urge to do blind-guessing.
 I disliked the midterm exams.
 Some of the multiple choice questions are very nitpicky and detailed.
+I still don't get some of them.
 At least there are PRACTICE midterm exams before you attempt the real thing.
 That was super useful.

-First course uses ML to teach language features from functional programming.
-A lot of emphasis on ML's type checker, currying, immutability, parametric types and so on.
+First course uses ML (statically typed) to teach language features from functional programming.
+A lot of emphasis on ML's type checker, HOFs, lexical scope and closures, currying, immutability, pattern matching, parametric types, accumulators and tail recursion, and so on.
+PAs of the first course are about writing... functions.
+A LOT of functions.
+You might get sick and tired of writing functions, but keep at it, they are usually short.

 Second one uses Racket (which is dynamically typed) to introduce more features, like thunking and laziness (delaying evaluation), mutation, and so on.
+It makes us write a language inside another language (Racket): really excellent programming assignment!
+If you took How to Code 1,2 this should be a piece of cake.
+If not, it's challenging but doable.

 Third course uses Ruby to teach OOP concepts: classes, inheritance, multiple inheritance via Mixins, double dispatch, dynamic dispatch and so on.

-Second course makes us write a language inside another language (Racket): really excellent programming assignment!

-Grossman explains why he chose these languages and why there is a strong bias towards functional languages:
+It has a PA writing a Tetris game using some graphical Ruby library.
+Then it has an excellent FP vs OOP compare and contrast PA where we write the same program in ML and in Ruby.
+It's about 5 kinds of geometric objects and their intersections, so there are 25 total combinations.
+In Ruby, committing fully to the OOP style (with Double Dispatch), this is done by creating 5 kinds of classes and writing 5 methods for each; whereas in ML we write one big function with 25 cases of pattern matching (functional decomposition).
+It's also interesting to note that Ruby has some functional-style inspired features; in fact its creator Yukihiro Matsumoto said that Ruby was "a Lisp" at its core.

+Each week there are some community contributed resources with extra problems.
+These are nice but I did not do them.
+In each course there are some optional videos touching upon languages not covered in the courses, such as Java, C or C++.
+This seems to be a point of confusion because some experience in Java/C/C++ is mentioned as a prerequisite, really scaring some people away.
+NO, THESE ARE OPTIONAL VIDEOS.
+Plus you can still understand them even if you never saw Java or C++.

+The concepts I learned here carried me all the way through; in fact in my Scala Spec, the first two courses by Martin Odersky were pretty much a repetition of these three courses.
+I was able to do the PAs of my Scala Spec without even watching Odersky's lecture videos!

 *Spam's recommendation:* Drop what you are doing and take these now!
 They will serve you forever.

 ### <a name="lpn"></a> Learn Prolog Now!
 https://lpn.swi-prolog.org/lpnpage.php?pageid=top

 This is a text-only course, like a textbook.
 There is a book version of it too I believe.
 No videos.
+There are some interactive widgets that can run Prolog code but they did not work well on my browser.
+I resorted to [this IDE for Windows](https://arbeitsplattform.bildung.hessen.de/fach/informatik/swiprolog/indexe.html).

 If you are one of those people who like to debate programming languages and paradigms, well...
 The others are pretty similar, but the only "truly different" programming paradigm in my opinion is this one: Logic Programming.